scoobyluvs/Fake-img-logger/README.md

 **ADD TO PATH , IT WONT FUCKING WORK IF U DON'T ADD IT TO PATH**
 </div>

-## new update soon so where it uses the webhook to send the image to make it look more legit

 ## libs

 ` pip install requests `